Oregon Consumer Privacy Act: An Overview of OCPA

 4. Security Requirements

 Businesses that have reached or exceeded the thresholds listed must comply with OCPA.
 Industries affected by the Oregon Consumer Privacy Act include eCommerce companies, tech companies, healthcare organizations, and retail companies.

-Also included are organizations engaged in specific advertising practices or organizations that use algorithms to make decisions.
+The law also includes organizations that engage in specific advertising practices or use algorithms to make decisions.
 Non-compliance has serious financial and reputational implications and may necessitate business owners to take proactive steps in meeting requirements for compliance with the Oregon Protection Act.

 Who Needs to Comply With The Oregon OCPA Law